AndersDeath/diary2/000-current.md

 # 19 May - Friday - Kaş - 232 day of immigration

 This day was quite heavy.
 I'm really tiered and I really want to have a rest. luckily it's friday.
 We will got to Fethiye tomorrow.
 We want to visit supermarket and just walk around.
 It's big town up north from Kash.
 I like that place as well.
+It was my first place for relatively long staying here in Turkey.